The Moon’s Funeral (2024)

 First performed by Justin Vickers and Geoffrey Duce, March 25, 2025

 Note: This work is in two parts.
-Each part can also be performed as a 5-minute standalone composition.
-Part I has a revised ending if performed independently.
+Part I can also be performed independently as a 5′ composition with a revised ending.
+Please contact Alex for more information.

 Text by Joseph Hilaire Pierre Belloc (“The Moon’s Funeral”):